Bylaws

 3.4.4 A level 2, level 3, level 4, or level 5 member who does not complete the renewal procedure will be automatically demoted one numerical level on May 1.

-3.4.5 A level 1 or operations member who does not complete the renewal procedure will be dropped from membership on May 1.
+3.4.5 A level 1 or operations member who does not complete the renewal procedure will be automatically demoted to affiliate member on May 1.

-3.4.6 Notice will be sent to each member who is not exempt from the membership renewal procedure no later than April 5.
+3.4.6 Notice will be sent no later than April 5 to each member who has not completed the membership renewal procedure, is not exempt from the membership renewal procedure, and is not an affiliate member.
 The notice will include the following:

 3. how the member can request an exemption